← Back to Home

 Who Benefits Most from PIE Funds?

-If you earn over $180,000 (39% tax bracket), PIE funds cap your investment tax at 28% - saving you 11% on your dividend income compared to direct shareholding.
+If you earn over $180,000 (39% tax bracket), PIE funds cap your investment tax at 28% — a potential difference of 11% on dividend income compared to direct shareholding.
+Tax outcomes depend on individual circumstances.

 Example: $10,000 dividend income